 Reasons to Say Yes to Non-Paid Campaigns

 If you are just starting out or if you truly love the brand that reached out, by all means say “yes”!
 Responding positively to gifted, non-paid requests isn’t always a bad thing if you truly resonate with the brand and want to work with them.
 Just like in one of my previous blogs, When to Stop Accepting Gifted or Non-Paid Campaigns, I do have a list of companies that if they contacted me and were only offering a gifted opportunity, I would still take it.
-Some brands hold value for me even just in gifted form!
+Some brands hold value for me even just in gifted product!

-Reasons to Say No to Non-Paid Campaigns
+Reasons to Say No to Gifted Campaigns

 Remember, your social media’s worth is not measured solely based on the total number of sales that you make.
 It is also measured by:

 - the amount of eyes on your post